Relintai/pandemonium_engine_docs/usage/performance/vertex_animation/animating_thousands_of_fish.md

 for rendering and animating thousands of fish using vertex animation and static mesh instancing.

-In Godot, this can be accomplished with a custom `Shader` and a `MultiMeshInstance`.
+In Pandemonium, this can be accomplished with a custom `Shader` and a `MultiMeshInstance`.
 Using the following technique you can render thousands of animated objects, even on low end hardware.